Oman - Tips

 Commission for Economic and Technical Cooperation, located in Muscat,

-provide U.S. economic assistance to Oman.
+to provide U.S. economic assistance to Oman.

-The Joint Commission continued in
+The Joint Commission continued in existence until the

 mid-1990s.
 A Peace Corps program, which assisted Oman